mutaimwiti/logical-compiler/README.md

 ##### IMPORTANT NOTES

-1. An asynchronous call can be made inside a callback or fn.
-Currently, the library does not support promise returning callbacks or fns on nested expressions.
+1. An asynchronous call can be made inside a callback or function.
+Currently, the library does not support promise returning callbacks or functions on nested expressions.
 If one is found, an exception is thrown.
-Promise returning callbacks or fns are only allowed ALONE.
-The clean workaround is to resolve values resulting from asynchronous calls before boolExec. the executor.
+Promise returning callbacks or functions are only allowed ALONE.
+The clean workaround is to resolve values resulting from asynchronous calls before calling `boolExec()`.

 2. Callbacks and fns rules must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
    Relying on truthiness would pose a serious loophole.
 This is because the callback might accidentally resolve to true